-The classes on Monday and Wednesday will be held in Gerlach 210.
-The Friday lab will be on Zoom (more on that below).
-We will follow all of OSU's safety guidelines and practice safe behavior throughout the semester.
-Please wear an appropriate mask and do not eat or drink during class.
-All class sessions will be recorded on Zoom and will be made available shortly after the sessions are completed.
+The classes on Monday and Wednesday will be held in Gerlach 208, unless they are labs, in which case they will be held on Zoom.
+The Friday sessions will be on Zoom (more on that below).
 If you feel sick, please stay home.
-If you have been in contact with a confirmed case, please stay home.
+If you have been in contact with a confirmed COVID-19 case, please stay home.